How (and why) to Build a Top-Down Fire

 Step 2: Build your second and third layers with progressively smaller logs, placed close together.

 Depending on the size of your wood stove, or how big you are building an outdoor fire, you can add 2 or 3 more layers before moving onto the kindling.
 Cross-cross these in opposite directions from the layer beneath, placing them close together and building as solid a block as you can.

 Step 3: Finish by putting small kindling and newspaper or a piece of fatwood on top

 The last two layers of your top-down fire are small pieces of kindling and whatever you will use as your fire starter.
 Your fire starter can be twisted pieces of newspaper or an alternative fire starter – like a piece of fatwood.
+You can also use a pine cone fire starter – these are easy to make at home and take advantage of the safe burning qualities of beeswax.
 We started using fatwood because it lights quickly and doesn’t result in lots of small pieces of paper floating around.
 Choose a variety that is sustainably sourced and well-aged.

 Step 4: Light your Fire and Enjoy!